PIH/hivmigration/README.md

 Get Pentaho Data Integration installed locally (mainly so that you can use Spoon - now called "PDI client" to author jobs).
 There should no difficulty with any version (Versions 6, 7, or 8 appear to work).
 Download from SourceForge: https://sourceforge.net/projects/pentaho/

+The [ansible deployment playbook](https://bitbucket.org/partnersinhealth/deployment/src/master/playbooks/roles/hiv-migration/) may also be a useful reference.